 | Pennsylvania | Not Required* | — | — | Minors must receive 30-min break for shifts over 5 hours |

 * = No state-mandated break for adult employees; FLSA applies.
-Always verify current law with your state’s Department of Labor as regulations change.
+Always verify with your state’s Department of Labor as regulations change.

 Frequently Asked Questions